 - Baseline tests – This will include biochemical profile, complete blood count, and urinalysis to evaluate the overall health of your cat and look for signs of infection or inflammation such an increase in white blood cell count.

-- Culture and sensitivity – A sample of discharge or milk is cultured to evaluate for bacterial infection, and a number of antibiotics are introduced to the bacterial culture to determine the most effective antibiotic to treat the infection.
+- Culture and sensitivity – A sample of discharge or milk is cultured to evaluate for bacterial infection, and several antibiotics are introduced to the bacterial culture to determine the most effective antibiotic to treat the infection.

 - Biopsy – To evaluate lumps or growths.